 ‘The best thing we did was swim in the rain.
 I wasn’t even sure we were allowed to, but it was brilliant!
 I mean we were wet anyway, so I guess it didn’t matter too much about the weather.’

 Beaver Scouts are the youngest section of the Scouting family.

 Their activities are based around making things, outdoor activities, singing, playing games, going out on visits, investigating nature, listening to stories, learning how to be safe and most importantly, making new friends.

 Beavers are usually aged between six and eight years old, though they can be as young as five and three quarters.

 Earlier entry is at the Beaver Scout Leader’s discretion (for example, to allow someone a little bit younger to join at the same time as their friends).
-Please contact our GSL, Rob Morley for more information on joining.
+Please contact our Group Scout Leader for more information on joining.

 A group of Beaver Scouts is called a Colony, and each Colony can be split up into smaller groups called Lodges.
 Beavers have a Promise and Motto, but there is not a Beaver Scout Law.
 The concepts of the Scout Law is presented to Beavers through games, storytelling and other informal devices.